Rodrigo Azaola

 Two-channel HD video with sound.
 6’34’’.

-From 2006 to 2017, eight global systemically important banks (BBVA, Bank of America, Barclays, Citigroup, Deutsche Bank, HSBC, JP Morgan y Santander) manipulated billions of dollars in Mexican government bonds.
+From 2006 to 2017, eight global systemically important banks (BBVA, Bank of America, Barclays, Citigroup, Deutsche Bank, HSBC, JP Morgan and Santander) manipulated billions of dollars in Mexican government bonds.
 The scale of the fraud was so massive that neither American nor Mexican courts have been able or willing to even approximate a figure.

-In 2017, when an Oklahoma firefighters ' pension fund, which held Mexican debt, sued the banks, the fraud became public.
+In 2017, when an Oklahoma firefighters' pension fund, which held Mexican debt, sued the banks, the fraud became public.
 Further investigations confirmed that banks continuously and deliberately exploited Mexico´s sovereign debt prices and availability.
 Thousands of clients and institutions all over the world were systematically overcharged or underpaid.
 In sum, for more than ten years, Mexican debt was bought low and sold high.